hrkrx/NetCoreAudio/README.md

 ### MP3 Playback on linux

-The library relies on the mpg123 audio player for playback of .mp3 files on linux.
+The library relies on the ffplay audio player for playback of .mp3 files on linux.

 ## Properties